sting0312/teamfireescape/README.md

 # Instructions for Use:

 ##### Extract & Transform
 1. The data of interest should be downloaded from the sources mentioned above in CSV format.
 Save these in a folder called "Resources" within your working directory.
-Files should be named "fires_reported" and "fires_confirmed"
 2. Open a Jupyter Notebook in the working directory and import the data in to Pandas Dataframes using `pd.read_csv`
 3. Transform and clean the data using Pandas methods.
 This can include:
     - Dropping unnecessary columns